larsskaret/ais-pipeline/README.md

 10. Now for the most manual part of the project, the dashboard.

-    - Here is mine, you should be able to select date ranges and mmsi number.
+    - Here is mine, my trial at GCP is over and therefore there is no data.

         - https://lookerstudio.google.com/s/odf4lHd0GnE